paritytech/prdoc/README.md

 ### Check

-    Check one or MORE `prdoc` files for validity
+    Check one or more prdoc files for validity

     Usage: prdoc check [OPTIONS]